-You’ve mined the free FamilySearch website for historical census, court and vital records about your ancestors; and you may have searched the online catalog to order microfilm from the Family History Library in Salt Lake City.
-But have you surfed your way over to FamilySearch’s collection of digitized family history books?
+You’ve mined the free FamilySearch website for historical census, court and vital records about your ancestors, but have you surfed your way over to FamilySearch’s collection of digitized family history books?

 The collection contains digitized publications from FamilySearch’s Family History Library and other libraries and historical societies, including:

 - Allen County Public Library in Fort Wayne, Ind.

 - Brigham Young University Harold B. Lee Library in Provo, Utah

 - Brigham Young University Idaho David O. McKay Library

 - Brigham Young University Hawaii Joseph F. Smith Library

 - Church History Library for the Church of Jesus Christ of Latter-day Saints, of which FamilySearch is a branch